 All good things must come to an end, however, and CJ-4 will eventually be phased out by the new category, which was designed to handle the increased engine temperatures – to the tune of +10 C – expected of the next-generation engines, as well as other challenges.

 Arcy has been actively involved in developing the PC-11 test requirements.
 Among the areas to be tested and improved upon are: oxidation stability; aeration benefits; scuffing/adhesive wear; shear stability; and compatibility with biofuels.

-Conspicuously absent among those requirements is a fuel economy test.
+Noticeably absent among those requirements is a fuel economy test.
 The industry is now wholly convinced that lower viscosity engine oils do, in fact, provide better fuel economy, and so it was agreed that no further testing of this theory was required.

-Low-viscosity engine oils - those of a weight of 10W-30 and lighter - have figured prominently in discussions around the new standard; not surprising, since it’s expected low-vis oils will be required, or strongly recommended, to comply with impending greenhouse gas emissions rules in the US and Canada.
+Low-viscosity engine oils – generally those of a grade of 10W-30 and lighter – have figured prominently in discussions around the new standard; not surprising, since it’s expected low-vis oils will be required, or strongly recommended, to comply with impending greenhouse gas emissions rules in the US and Canada.
 In fact, PC-11 will have two sub-categories: one validating the performance of conventional 15W-40 and heavier oils, and another category for lighter-weight products.